VieVaWaldi/efficient_machine_learning/README.md

 **/5th_chapter:** Linear Layers on Steroids

 * 5.1 und 5.2 were provided by you
-* 5.3 was just pushed, Attached are the images to the benchmarks
+* 5.3 was just pushed, attached are the images to the benchmarks